orchidas/DiffGFDN/README.md

 # Differentiable Grouped Feedback Delay Networks

 We proposed the Grouped Feedback Delay Network [1-3] to model multi-slope decay in late reverberation, which is commonly observed in coupled rooms and rooms with non-uniform absorption.
-While the network is highly parameterised, it is still tricky to model a measured space by tuning its parameters [2].
+While the network is highly parameterised, it is still tricky to model a measured space by tuning its parameters.
 In this work, we automatically learn the parameters of the GFDN to model a measured coupled space.
-The network input and output filters are assumed to be functions of the source and listener positions, which determine the net perceived late reverberation in coupled spaces; for example: a receiver in the more reverberant space and a source in the less reverberant space will lead to two-stage decay with a fast early decay and late slow decay.
-If we swap the source and the listener, the effect changes.
-To model this spatial distribution of the late tail, we train the input and output filters of the GFDN with deep learning.
-The coupled feedback matrix, on the other hand, is hypothesised to be a function of the room geometries, diffusion properties and coupling apertures, and is position-independent.
-This is also learnt during training with backpropagation.
+The network has source and receiver filters at its input and output which are functions of the source and listener positions.
+The source-listener filter parameters are learned using a Multi-Layer Perceptron which takes Fourier encoded spatial coordinates as input.
+The coupled feedback matrix, and input-output gains, on the other hand, determine the echo density profile and colouration of the network, and are position-independent.
+These are also learnt during training with backpropagation.

-The idea to use a dataset of RIRs measured in a coupled space to learn the spatial embeddings.
+A dataset of RIRs measured in a coupled space can be used to train the Differentiable GFDN.
 Now, if we want to extrapolate the RIR at a new (unmeasured) position, we can do that with the
-Differentiable GFDN.
+GFDN.
 More powerfully, we can parameterise the late reverberation in the entire space with this very efficient network which is ideal for real-time rendering.
-This not only reduces memory requirements of storing measured RIRs, but is also faster than convolution for long reverberation tails.
+This not only reduces memory requirements of storing measured RIRs, but is also faster than convolution with long reverberation tails.

 ## Dataset
 We have been using the dataset published [here](https://zenodo.org/records/13338346) which has three coupled rooms simulated with Treble.